icolwell/icolwell.github.io/_posts/2019-02-21-updating-multiple-namecheap-domains-with-ddclient-a-history.md

 layout: post
 title:  "Updating Multiple Namecheap Domains With ddclient - A History"
 date:   2019-02-21 18:00:00 -0500
+updated: 2019-02-22 14:00:00 -0500
 categories: tech
 tags: [server management, linux]
 comments: true
 ---

+This post is the result of my ddclient debug efforts.
+I was trying figure out why I couln't update multiple namecheap domains even though existing info suggested it should work.
+This post is a historical analysis of the problem, if you are looking for a solution to this issue, see my [other post](updating-multiple-namecheap-domains-with-ddclient).

 ## Introduction

 If you are trying to update multiple namecheap domains and visit the [official namecheap documentation](https://www.namecheap.com/support/knowledgebase/article.aspx/583/11/how-do-i-configure-ddclient) regarding how to configure ddclient, you will find moderators in the comments directing people towards [this blog post](https://thornelabs.blog/posts/linux-make-ddclient-work-with-multiple-namecheap-domains.html) from 2012.